Solar Panel Installation Cost

 There are also system sizes that range from 1kW-5kW, which indicates how much energy the panels can generate and provide.
 Therefore, 1kW solar systems aren’t very powerful, while 5kW systems can handle most appliances in your home.

-Building Regulation for Solar Panels
+Building Regulation for Solar Panel Installations

 Solar panels are favourably looked upon by the UK government and are catered for under ‘permitted developments’.
 That said, it is necessary to ensure that they are not fitted above the highest point of the property.